amacuga/pands-project/README.md

 2. sepal width in cm
 3. petal length in cm
 4. petal width in cm
-5. class:
+5. species:
 -- Iris Setosa
 -- Iris Versicolour
 -- Iris Virginica

 The Iris data set is widely used as a beginner's dataset for machine leaning purpose.
 This dataset is free and is publicly available at the UCI Machine Learning Repository.